-When designing icons you have a choice of colors.
-Using the right colors is critical to stand out with your icon set.
+When designing icons or illustrations, you have a choice of colors.
+Using the right colors is critical to stand out with your icon or illustration pack.
 We recommend checking out the latest design trends in terms of colors and using recommended palettes.
 A good starter in color theory is this guide: Color Theory: Brief Guide For Designers.

 Quick tips for using colors:

-- Make sure you pick colors that give the icons enough contrast.
+Make sure you pick colors that give the icons or illustrations enough contrast.

-- When uploading monochrome icons, always use the same color for all icons in a set.
+When uploading monochrome icons or illustrations, always use the same color for all items in a pack.

-- Use colors that fit the overall theme of the icon set (for example, Christmas icons could be red).
+Use colors that fit the overall theme of the pack (for example, Christmas icons could be red).

 All glyphs using the same color is the way to go.